 - GH Log table.
 If you use a greenhouse to produce vegetable starts for transplant, this information is recorded in the GH Log table.
 Whenever you seed a flat in the greenhouse, record the event in this table.
 Give every flat in your greenhouse a numeric ID.
 For example, name the 4th flat you seed in the year 2020 as “20-5”. in the “ID” field, indicate this serial number, along with a brief description of what was seeded.
 Record the seeding date in the “Date” field.
 Fill in the “Seeds” field from the drop-down list, which gets populated from the Seeds table.
 Typing a few letters of the seed name in this field will display in the drop-down list only seeds containing those letters.
 Fill in the “Flat size” field appropriately, for example, with “120 cell”.
 Don’t worry about the “TP Date, Bed” field.
 This gets filled in automatically when you record the transplant event in the Field Log table.

 - Field Log.
 This is the most important table in the database.
 Whenever you fertilize a bed, seed a bed, or transplant into a bed, the information gets recorded here.
 Keep your smartphone with you in the field so you can record this information on the spot, using the Airtable smartphone app.
+Details for seeds sown, inputs added, transplants used can all be populated from dropdown lists linked to the ‘Seed’, ‘GH log’ and ‘Inputs” tables.
 In the “Name” field, type a brief description of the event being recorded, as well as the location code.
-For example, if leeks were transplanted into field 1 Bed K, type 1K Leeks.
 In the “Date” field record the date of the event.
 In the “Location” field, add the location of the bed from the drop-down list, which is populated from the Location table.
 In the “Notes” field, record what was done.
 For example, “fertilized with 3 lbs of bone meal and seeded with salad mix”.
 If an input was added to the bed (for example, bone meal) record the nature of the input in the “Input” field, from the drop-down list which is populated from the Inputs table.
 If you have planted seeds, or transplanted starts from the greenhouse, record this information in the “Seeds” field or the “GH Log” field, from the drop-down lists.

 - Sales table.
 In the “Harvest ref” field, choose the item sold from the drop-down list of items harvested, then record the date of the sale and the quantity sold in the corresponding fields.
+The Sales table automatically records the amount harvested so you can ensure that the amount sold is not greater than the amount harvested.
 Choose the customer who bought the item from the drop-down list in the “Customer” field.
 If the customer is a new one, click the “+” icon in the “Customer” field, then click “new record”, opening up a window to enter the customer, along with customer contact info, in the Customer table.

 That’s it!
 Every single farm operation is now seamlessly linked.
 For example, choosing “Leeks” in the “Harvest ref” field of the Sales table opens up a window that indicates the lot # of the item sold and the contains links to records indicating the field location and date of harvest and if relevant, the greenhouse flat from which the item was transplanted, the amount harvested and the customer or customers that purchased the item harvested.
 Further, links within this new window will take you to records indicating the seed purchase corresponding to the item sold and the fertilizers applied to the bed from which the item sold was harvested.
 Choosing a particular customer in the Customer table will open a window revealing a list of every item that customer purchased.
 Choosing a record in the Seeds table will display every instance where those seeds were planted in the greenhouse or in the field.